rohitp20092/cloudflare-node/README.md

 ### To connect faunadb database
+// First login fauna
-// need to create .env file with this FAUNA_SECRET varaible and past you db secret key as value
+need to create .env file with this FAUNA_SECRET varaible and past you db secret key as value and

 ### To run the server of frontend & backend both